jinoyravindran/triz-dominates-ai-innovation-study/README.md

 ## 📞 Contact

-For questions about this research or dataset, please contact: [Your email]
+For questions about this research or dataset, please contact: Jinoy.Ravindran@gmail.com

 ---